spacetelescope/stwcs/doc/source/fits_conventions.rst

    This figure illustrates the corrections included in the ACS/WFC F475W NPOLFILE.

-This new reference file will be called an NPOLFILE in the FITS image header, so that any original DGEOFILE reference filename can be retained in parallel for backwards compatibility with the current software.
-This reference file will also have a unique suffix, _npl.fits, as another means of identifying it as a new r eference file separate from the current DGEOFILE files.
-The header for this new reference file also remains very simple, as illustrated in :ref:`Appendix1`.
+This new reference file will be called an **NPOLFILE** in the FITS image header, so that any original DGEOFILE reference filename can be retained in parallel for backwards compatibility with the current software.
+This reference file will also have a unique suffix, **_npl.fits**, as another means of identifying it as a new r eference file separate from the current DGEOFILE files.
+The header for this new reference file also remains very simple, as illustrated in :ref:`Appendix2`.

 The two 65 x 33 arrays get read into memory with each input ACS/WFC chip (one for X offsets and one for Y offsets).
 Bi-linear interpolation based on the input pixel